A dying mother's plea for her life

 "No one should have to fight and work that hard," she said, "especially when I have all these doctors saying it will save my life."

-Since the approval, Scott has been working around the clock, making preparations to move the family to Cleveland for Erika's surgery and recovery at the Cleveland Clinic.
+Since the approval, the family has been preparing to move to Cleveland for Erika's surgery and recovery at the Cleveland Clinic.
 Erika was officially notified Friday morning she was placed on the liver transplant wait list.

 It's impossible to know how long the family will be in Cleveland or when the transplant will occur.
 Transplant candidates are given what is known as a "MELD score," ranging from 6 to 40.
 Those closest to 40 are given the highest priority.